Loading

 Switching reports on ProWritingAid

-Grammarly, on the other hand, toggles instantly.
+Grammarly, on the other hand, updates instantly.

 So, overall, even though it's a subtle difference, I found Grammarly more stable and slightly easier to use than ProWritingAid.